Freedom FilesFreedom Files

 And hey, this is a good time to make you subscribe as well.
 If breakdowns like this are useful to you, hit that button and turn on notifications.

 Now let's compare Turkey to its closest competition.
 St Kitts and Nevis on the high end and São Tomé and Príncipe on the budget end, with let's say European golden visas between them.
-With a donation slightly above $200,000, St Kitts hands you a stronger passport – around 150 to 155 visa-free destinations.
+With a donation slightly above $200,000, St Kitts hands you a stronger passport, around 150 to 155 visa-free destinations.
 Zero currency risk since the program is priced in US dollars.
-But that also doesn't really matter because the donation is a sunk cost.
+But that also doesn't really count because the donation is a sunk cost.
 If you're investing in real estate in St Kitts and Nevis, that is a different equation that I'll talk about in our video about all of the cheapest citizenship by investment programs in the world.
 There's a reason we don't always recommend that real estate route.
 And another factor here is family inclusion that reaches beyond parents and siblings, not just your spouse and children like in Turkey.
 The trade though of course is a donation, you never recover.
 And St Kitts isn't as ideal a relocation bid as Istanbul or other locations in Turkey depending on the person.

 Now, São Tomé is the budget play here.
 A lower entry cost at just $95,000.
 Definitely a weaker passport, near 50 to 60 destinations.
 But no one is buying São Toméan citizenship for its travel value.
-Rather, it's an alternative citizenship to keep in your portfolio and a hedge against your Plan A, Plan B.
+Rather, it's an alternative citizenship to retain in your portfolio and a hedge against your Plan A, Plan B.

 And the European golden visas people often weigh against this are drastically different, right?
 In Portugal, Greece, Italy, France, Malta, and Hungary, you're investing in the country for residency, not direct citizenship, and the right to reside in that country if you so choose.